jamo796/DE1-PROJEKT-VHDL-TTHP/README.md

 ## Project objectives

 Objective of our project is to create a Morse code transmitter.
 Our approach is that user will select desired character from alphabet that will be displayed on NEXYS A7-50T 7-segment displays.
-Transmitter will be in state of inputting, in this state a yellow LED shining.
+Transmitter will be in state of inputting, in this state a red LED shining.
 After selecting desired character, user can trasmit by pressing a button.
-After the press of a button state will be changed to transmitting which will be indicated by LEDs color changing to green.
-After trasmitting inputed character there will be a 2s pause indicatd by a red light.
+After the press of a button state will be changed to transmitting which will be indicated by LEDs color changing to yellow.
 From this state transmitter will go back to inputting state and process can be repeated.

 ### State diagram: